GatorSethBarber/PythonCPPExample/readme.md

     2. In PowerShell, do so by `./cmake_build.bat`

 ### Building with CMake on Linux
-In the directory, run the following commands:
+In the directory, run the following commands (after creating the buildLinux directory):
 ```
 cmake -S .. -B buildLinux
 cd buildLinux